Robert Waldo Brunelle Jr.

-Robert Waldo Brunelle Jr., is an American painter, author, historian, and cartoonist.
+Robert Waldo Brunelle Jr. is an American painter, author, historian, and cartoonist.
 His comic strip Mr. Brunelle Explains it All features his takes on politics, current events, and social trends.

 Early life

-Robert was born in Rutland, Vermont on May 14, 1958, to Robert Waldo Brunelle Sr. and Joan (Brewster) Brunelle.
-He is a 12th generation descendant of Elder William Brewster of the Mayflower on his mother's side of the family.
 The Vermont Art Guide said, "He counts among his artistic ancestors a great-grandfather, great-grandmother and great-great grandfather, all of whom were painters."

 Robert Brunelle attended Mount Saint Joseph Academy in Rutland, receiving his diploma in 1976.
 He graduated in 1980 from St. Michael's College in Colchester, Vermont with dual bachelor's degrees in history and fine arts.
 His Masters in Art Education degree was conferred on him by Castleton State College, now Castleton University in Castleton, Vermont, in 1985.
-Beginning in 1981, he taught art at Browns River Middle School in Underhill, Vermont.
+Beginning in 1981, he taught art at Browns River Middle School in Jericho, Vermont.

 Visual art

 Brunelle has been producing oil and acrylic paintings, shown in regional galleries, since 1975.
 His early influences included Charles Dana Gibson and Al Capp.
 Much of his work focuses on local, everyday scenes of buildings, automobiles, and persons interacting with them.
 Rod Underhill's portrait of 'The Yankee Painter' notes, "Echoes of history are usually present in his work."
 Brunelle served as president of the Northern Vermont Artist Association from 1995 to 2011, and now is its vice president.

 The Vermont newspaper The Brattleboro Reformer reviewed his visual art saying it depicts "images of lonely and alienated individuals, which diverge from Hopper (Edward Hopper) in their quirky sense of humor and saturated color".